JiaxingMiao606/JiaxingMiao606.github.io/_pages/about.md

 **Jiaxing Miao**, Feilong Cao, Hailiang Ye, Ming Li, Bing Yang,

-This paper presents a unified optimization framework from hybrid regularized graph signal reconstruction to establish the connection between the aggregation operations of different GNNs, showing that exploring the optimal solution is the process of GNN information aggregation.
+This paper presents a unified optimization framework from hybrid regularized graph signal reconstruction to establish the connection between the aggregation operations of different GNNs.
 We use this new framework to mathematically explain several classic GNN models and summarizes their commonalities and differences from a macro perspective.
-The proposed framework not only provides convenience to understand GNNs, but also has a guiding significance for the proposal of new GNNs.
-Moreover, we design a model-driven fixed-point iteration method and a data-driven dictionary learning network according to the corresponding optimization objective and sparse representation.
-Then the new model, GNN based on model-driven and data-driven (GNN-MD), is established by using alternating iteration methods.
+Based on this, we design the new model, *GNN based on model-driven and data-driven (GNN-MD)*.
 We also theoretically analyze its convergence.
 </div>
 </div>